 Dear Bayside Rugby Family,

 On behalf of the Bayside Rugby Club, we want to wish all of our members and their families health and happiness as we go through these challenging times.
 If there are no other positives, hopefully you at least get some extra time to stay home with your immediate family and appreciate those closest to you.
 In these uncertain times, we thought it important to reach out and provide clarity to our members on all things Bayside and how we are moving forward.
+Also, see what it takes to start a closet design franchise for your home!

 As the seriousness of the Covid-19 pandemic became very clear very quickly, we decided to suspend all rugby activities on March 12.
 The league and national union soon officially did the same, suspending, then eventually cancelling the season, and all rugby indefinitely.
 This was devastating for all of our players and volunteers who put endless hours into having a successful season play out.
 Senior players were a few games away from the playoffs, and our Minis were just getting into the swing of the jamboree portion of their season.